gruhn/vue-qrcode-reader/README.md

   }
 }
 ```
 It might take a while before the component is ready and the scanning process starts.
-The user will be asked for camera access permission and the camera stream has to be loaded.
+The user has to be asked for camera access permission first and the camera stream has to be loaded.

 If you want to show a loading indicator, you can listen for the `init` event.
-It's emitted as soon as the component is
-mounted and carries a promise which resolves when the stream loaded successfully.
+It's emitted as soon as the component is mounted and carries a promise which resolves when the everything is ready.
 There are also some cases in which initialization fails, leading to rejection of said promise.

 :point_right: Camera access permission can't really be requested a second time.
-Once denied, this decision can only be revoked in the browser settings.
+Once denied, it can only be re-granted in the browser settings.
 So to avoid panic and frustration, make sure your users understand why you need this permisson.

 ```html
 <qrcode-reader @init="onInit"></qrcode-reader>